 Ideally, GG riders have bikes with disk brakes, 5-7 gears, and wheels that are 20" or 24".
 The tires are no larger than 2.2-2.5" wide and the weight is less than 24 lbs.
-At this age, front suspension is not recommended because it adds unnecessary weight.
+At this age, front suspension is not a must, but it can be a helpful upgrade.

 A well-fitting, appropriate bike can go a long way towards having your child enjoy a fun and ultimately a positive camp experience.
 All Middle Ring (MR) kids ideally have 26-29" wheels that are 2.2-2.7 wide, front suspension, disk brakes, and ideally, a dropper post.
 Many riders will have dual suspension, but it is not mandatory.
 Your child's weight and skill level help determine dual suspension.
 FLAT pedals are recommended.
 The biggest issue we are seeing is kids arriving on bikes that are too small.
-A 24" wheel at this level will have your child at th back of the group.
+A 24" wheel at this level will make for a challenging experience while at camp.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.